 Current Trends in Scientific Notation Usage

 Scientific notation remains a fundamental tool in various fields, including physics, chemistry, astronomy, and computer science.
-Its widespread adoption is due to its ability to simplify complex calculations and facilitate the representation of extreme values.
+Its widespread adoption is due to its ability to simplify complex calculations and allow the representation of extreme values.
 In recent years, the use of scientific notation has been enhanced by digital tools and software that automatically convert numbers into scientific notation.

 Data Representation in Science and Engineering